 This Policy Statement does not change or amend the FDIC's longstanding position that standby letters of credit are contingent obligations.
 Based on its consideration and balancing of the policy issues presented, however, the FDIC has adopted this statement of policy for collateralized letters of credit initially issued prior to August 9, 1989, and any subsequent renewal, replacement or extension of such letters of credit.
 It is understood that the persons involved in such secured transactions with insured depository institutions may reasonably rely upon this Policy Statement.

+By order of the Board of Directors.
 Dated at Washington, D.C., this 18th day of May, 1995.